himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

 6. Press enter.
 Double-click the isolated request row.
 7. Open the **Response** tab and copy the flag.

-### 🗣️ YouTube Script (What to Say)
-> *"Modern websites generate massive traffic noise through telemetry, ads, and health checks.
-Finding a specific request in HTTP History can feel like finding a needle in a haystack.
-That's where Burp Logger shines.
-Logger records all traffic and lets us search and filter.
-By searching for our debug API target, we filter out the noise instantly and retrieve our flag!"*

-### ⚠️ Common Student Pitfalls
-* Trying to scroll manually through the rapid telemetry logs instead of using the search filter.
-* Forgetting to click the 'Send Debug Report' button to generate the request before searching.

 ### 💡 Concepts Taught
 * Real-time traffic logging